POLYEDGE

 The Favorite-Longshot bias gets dramatically worse at extreme prices.

-At moderate prices (30–70 cents), the FLB is mild.
-But at extreme prices (below 10 cents or above 90 cents), the bias amplifies nonlinearly.
+Snowberg & Wolfers (2010) showed that FLB isn't uniform across prices.
+At moderate prices (30–70 cents), the bias is mild.
+But at extreme prices (below 10 cents or above 90 cents), it amplifies nonlinearly.
 A 5-cent contract doesn't just have proportionally more FLB than a 30-cent contract — it has dramatically more.
-We capture this by interacting the FLB correction with how extreme the price is.
+Similarly, heavy favorites above 90 cents are systematically underpriced.
+We capture this with price-tier spline features: longshot_deep (below 10c), longshot_zone (below 25c), favorite_zone (above 75c), favorite_deep (above 90c), plus logit_squared for curvature and flb_asymmetric (p²(1-p)) for the asymmetry between longshot and favorite mispricing.

 Informed Trading Pressure (Adverse Selection)